 - Employers will pay the same amount to insurance companies whether one of their employees decides to take advantage of a preventative service or not.

 In spite of what numerous religious information sources have stated, the root question is not whether the government has a right to limit the religious freedom of companies and agencies associated with a religious group.
 The root question is rather over who wins in a conflict over religious freedom:

-- Should the companies and agencies win the right to inhibit with their employees religious and moral decisions over contraceptives, or
+- Should the companies and agencies win the right to interfere with their employees' personal religious and moral decisions over contraceptives, or

 - Should the employees have the freedom to make their own religious and moral decisions independently of their employers' beliefs?

 The following information sources were used to prepare and update the above

 essay.
 The hyperlinks are not necessarily still active today.

 - Rachel K. Jones and Joerg Dreweke, "Countering conventional wisdom: New evidence on religion and contraceptive use," Guttmacher Institute, 2011-APR, at: http://www.guttmacher.org/